trilitech/tezos-developer-docs/docs/tutorials/smart-rollup/optimize.md

    - `preimages/`: A directory that contains the preimages that allow nodes to restore the original kernel code

    When a node runs the installer kernel, it retrieves the preimages through the reveal data channel, a channel that Smart Rollups use to request data from outside of layer 1.
-   For more information about the reveal data channel, see [reveal data channel](https://tezos.gitlab.io/alpha/smart_rollups.html#reveal-data-channel).
+   For more information about the reveal data channel, see [Reveal data channel](https://octez.tezos.com/docs/active/smart_rollups.html#reveal-data-channel).

 1. Verify the size of the installer kernel by running this command: